 Giveaways are hugely popular on Instagram simply because people love free stuff.
-If you’re running a contest in your store, give your Instagram followers a heads up by posting an image on the app.
+If you’re running a contest in your store, give your Instagram followers a heads up by posting an image or Story on the app.
 Be sure to provide details on the prize as well as how to enter.

 Here’s a great example by Filson, an outdoor clothing and accessories retailer:

 Looking for new employees?
 Your next great hire just might be on Instagram.
 Most of the people who follow you on the app are likely those are already familiar — even enthusiastic — about your brand.
 These are the best to people to hire because you won’t have to orient or convince them to be brand ambassadors.

 Pana Chocolate is one example of a shop using Instagram as a hiring tool.
 Take a look at their post below and notice how well-received it is.